argonjs/docs/_tutorial/part8.md

 ---
 layout: page
-title: Tutorial 6 - Directions WebGL
-permalink: /tutorials/tutorial6
-nav_order: 56
-nav_subpage: 1
+title: 'Part 8: Custom Realities'
 ---

-Tutorial on the new WebGL version of the Directions example including:

-1. code for creating the 3D compass points
-2. lighting the texts ( preliminary discussion of Cesium used to determine the sun or moon position for lighting)
-3. shadows of the texts.
-3D letters will need to be much closer.

----

-## Directions WebGL
+Tutorial on panoramas

+1. how to create panoramas
+2. links to a discussion of custom realities

+## Panoramas (Custom Realities)

 Intro text here

 **Demo/needed files**
-Download [Argon4](https://itunes.apple.com/us/app/argon4/id944297993?ls=1&mt=8) on your phone (if you haven't already done this) and [try Directions WebGL](argon4://tutorials.argonjs.io/code/6-directionWEBGL)
+Download [Argon4](https://itunes.apple.com/us/app/argon4/id944297993?ls=1&mt=8) on your phone (if you haven't already done this) and [try Panoramas](argon4://tutorials.argonjs.io/code/8-panoramas)

 If you download the zip of the example for this tutorial, you will find the follow files: